trendoman/Midware/tags-reference/else_if.md

 </cms:if>
 ```

-With the current logic tags (`cms:if` and `cms:else`) it isn't uncommon to find oneself in a rather 'heavily-nested' situation.
+With the current logic tags ('cms:if' and 'cms:else') it isn't uncommon to find oneself in a rather 'heavily-nested' situation.
 A lot of screen space is lost in the text editor and, more importantly, it can also make reading code somewhat challenging.
 Let's use Couch's standard view handling as an example:

 ```xml
 <cms:if k_is_page >